sa-mw-dach/opendj/docs/20architecture/architecture.md

 1. **service** All Components that run on a server and serve APIs/content for frontend components.
 Components on the service layer try to follow the domain driven design principle.
 For each domain, there should be a service responsible for this domain and nothing more.
 1. **provider** Special service components that provide music search / playback services.
-1. **backend** Components that provide backing services for the actual services
+1. **backend** Components that provide technical backing services for the actual services, e.g. databases, message brokers and stuff like that.

 ![aod](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/sa-mw-dach/OpenDJ/master/docs/20architecture/architectureOverview.puml)